Karysqa12xc/LearningBasicUnity/Readme.md

 3. What are the main tenets of OOP?
 4. Which GameObject class method would you use to find a component on the same object as the calling class?
-# Pop quiz – basic Unity features
+# Pop quiz – basic Unity features(Chapter 6)
 1. Cubes, capsules, and spheres are examples of what kind of GameObject?
-2.What axis does Unity use to represent depth, which gives scenes their 3D appearance?
+2. What axis does Unity use to represent depth, which gives scenes their 3D appearance?
 3. How do you turn a GameObject into a reusable Prefab?
 4. What unit of measurement does the Unity animation system use to record